 Gangrene – Gangrene is a rare yet serious infection resulting from clostridium bacteria.
 This bacteria thrives in areas within the body that have minimal to no oxygen.
 The toxins cause the patient to suffer severe pain and swelling.
 The affected area requires surgery to remove dead tissue and sometimes requires amputation.

 Cellulitis – A relatively common infection, cellulitis is a type of bacterial infection that affects soft tissue.
 Patients with cellulitis experience severe pain, swelling, and redness.
-Although cellulitis can often be treated with antibiotics, the infection can become life-threatening and spread to other body parts, such as bones, joints, spinal cord, and bloodstream.
+Although cellulitis can often be treated with antibiotics, the infection can become life-threatening and spread to other body parts, such as bones, joints, spinal cord, and the bloodstream.

 Bone infections – Bone infections and osteomyelitis, an inflammation of the bone and bone marrow, are very serious and require aggressive treatment.
 The bones most susceptible to infection include: